elcoco/csnek/README.md

 # CSNEK :: A bot that plays snake

 A snake game AI written in C using ncurses.
-The bot uses the A* algorithm to find it's path toward the food.
+The bot uses the A* algorithm to find it's path towards the food.
 More info: [wikipedia](https://en.wikipedia.org/wiki/A*_search_algorithm)
 The game could also be played manually but why would you do that?